 If a customer asks “Is this Ray-Ban original?” – It means that your listing is not conveying the fact that your item is genuine in a convincing / apparent way!
 You should add an icon / text / image / video – whatever, to make this fact clear to the customers!

-I’ve written about “customers’ insights” driven design here, under “Listen to your customers”.
+I’ve written about “customers’ insights” driven design, under “Listen to your customers”, in our eBay hacks post.

 This way, you constantly improve your listing and, consequently, your sales – based on an iterative, data-driven process rather than assumptions.